ACEsuit/mace/README.md

 ### MACE-MP: Materials Project Force Fields

 We have collaborated with the Materials Project (MP) to train a universal MACE potential covering 89 elements on 1.6 M bulk crystals in the [MPTrj dataset](https://figshare.com/articles/dataset/23713842) selected from MP relaxation trajectories.
-The models are releaed on GitHub at https://github.com/ACEsuit/mace-foundations.
+The models are released on GitHub at https://github.com/ACEsuit/mace-foundations.
 If you use them please cite [our paper](https://arxiv.org/abs/2401.00096) which also contains an large range of example applications and benchmarks.

 > [!CAUTION]